Public Relations, Advertising, & Applied Communication

 Skills

 Data on the critical and distinctive skills necessary for those working in the Public Relations, Advertising, & Applied Communication field from the Bureau of Labor Statistics.
-Public Relations, Advertising, & Applied Communication majors need many skills, but most especially Writing.
-The revealed comparative advantage (RCA) shows that Public Relations, Advertising, & Applied Communication majors need more than the average amount of Persuasion, Social Perceptiveness, and Service Orientation.
+Public Relations, Advertising, & Applied Communication majors need many skills, but most especially Speaking.
+The revealed comparative advantage (RCA) shows that Public Relations, Advertising, & Applied Communication majors need more than the average amount of Management of Financial Resources, Negotiation, and Persuasion.

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Public Relations, Advertising, & Applied Communication majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
-The importance of Persuasion is very distinctive for majors, but the Writing, Speaking, and Active Listening are the three most important skills for people in the field.
+The importance of Management of Financial Resources is very distinctive for majors, but the Speaking, Active Listening, and Critical Thinking are the three most important skills for people in the field.

 View Data